Amazon SageMaker: Capabilities

 SageMaker enables developers to operate at a number of different levels of abstraction when training and deploying machine learning models.
 At its highest level of abstraction, SageMaker provides pre-trained ML models that can be deployed as-is.
-In addition, it offers a number of built-in ML algorithms that developers can train on their own data.
+It offers a number of built-in ML algorithms that developers can train on their own data.

-The platform also features managed instances of TensorFlow and Apache MXNet, where developers can create their own ML algorithms from scratch.
-Regardless of which level of abstraction is used, a developer can connect their SageMaker-enabled ML models to other AWS services, such as the Amazon DynamoDB database for structured data storage, AWS Batch for offline batch processing, or Amazon Kinesis for real-time processing.
+The platform features managed instances of TensorFlow and Apache MXNet, where developers can create their own ML algorithms from scratch.
+A developer may also connect their SageMaker-enabled ML models to other AWS services, such as the Amazon DynamoDB database for structured data storage, AWS Batch for offline batch processing, or Amazon Kinesis for real-time processing.

 Development interfaces

-A number of interfaces are available for developers to interact with SageMaker.
-First, there is a web API that remotely controls a SageMaker server instance.
+Various interfaces are available for developers to interact with SageMaker.
+A web API may remotely control a SageMaker server instance.
 While the web API is agnostic to the programming language used by the developer, Amazon provides SageMaker API bindings for a number of languages, including Python, JavaScript, Ruby, Java, and Go.
-In addition, SageMaker provides managed Jupyter Notebook instances for interactively programming SageMaker and other applications.
+SageMaker Python SDK is accessible through Anaconda's community-led conda-forge channel.
+SageMaker also provides managed Jupyter Notebook instances for interactively programming SageMaker and other applications.

+In December 2025, new serverless customization in SageMaker AI was announced to interface with AI models like Amazon Nova, Llama, Qwen, DeepSeek and GPT-OSS.